bradley-adams/gainline/ui/README.md

 ## ToDos:

+- Create and error notificaitons should be consistent over competitions, seasons, games and teams.
+- Tests are silently broken.
 - Hook up delete endpoints for Seasons, Games, and Teams.
 - Form validations to match api across all forms.
 - Combine date and time pickers.